Sulfur hexafluoride

 Sulfur hexafluoride or sulphur hexafluoride (British spelling) is an inorganic compound with the formula SF6.
 It is a colorless, odorless, non-flammable, and non-toxic gas.
 SF_{6} has an octahedral geometry, consisting of six fluorine atoms attached to a central sulfur atom.
 It is a hypervalent molecule.

 Typical for a nonpolar gas, SF_{6} is poorly soluble in water but quite soluble in nonpolar organic solvents.
 It has a density of 6.12 g/L at sea level conditions, considerably higher than the density of air (1.225 g/L).
-It is generally transported as a liquefied compressed gas.
+It is generally stored and transported as a liquefied compressed gas.